May 13, 1943 — July 26, 1992

 Mary Wells singing “My Guy” on Shindig

-In today's language, The Beatles had gone viral in 1964.
-Their singles and albums dominated the charts.
-That didn't mean that other great music couldn't find its way to the top and that's exactly what happened on May 16, 1964.
+Using today's language, in 1964 the Beatles had gone viral.
+They had blown up.
+Trending.
+Their singles and albums dominated the charts, but that didn't mean that other great music couldn't find its way to the top of the charts.
+That's exactly what happened on May 16, 1964.
 "My Guy" by Mary Wells hit the Billboard #1 spot.
 To say that it had not been an easy climb to the top for Mary Wells would describe almost any artist's rise to fame, but it was literally true for Wells.
 As a child she contracted spinal meningitis.
 Afterwards she was partially paralyzed and lost some hearing and sight.
 Her mother was a house cleaner and as a teenager Mary worked with her mother.
 Mary also sang in her church choir and as others before and since, that early training provided a path toward the music business.

 It peaked at No 8 on the R&B chart in 1961.
-She began to work with the young Smokey Robinson and had three consecutive hits with his "The One Who Really Loves You" (1962), "You Beat Me to the Punch" (1962) and "Two Lovers" (1962), but it was "My Guy" that became her signature song.
+She began to work with the young Smokey Robinson and she had three consecutive hits with his "The One Who Really Loves You" (1962), "You Beat Me to the Punch" (1962) and "Two Lovers" (1962).
 In 1964, Wells' career reached its peak when her song, "My Guy" also written by Robinson, made it to No. 1.
+It became her signature song.
 Unfortunately, Well's relationship with Motown went poorly around this time.
 She felt that she wasn't being fairly compensated for her music and that other Motown artists were benefiting from her profits.
 Whatever the case, Wells left Motown and signed with 20th Century Fox.
-Her career never attained the successes she'd had with Motown.
+Her career never attained Motown successes.
 She left 20th century after only a year.
 Later she signed with Atco and Jubilee.
-Though not as well know, her later work has been described as "solid pop-soul on which her vocal talents remained undiminished."
-[All Music bio]
+Though not as well know, All Music described her later work as "solid pop-soul on which her vocal talents remained undiminished."

 Wells died on July 26, 1992 and is buried at Forest Lawn Memorial Park.

-"My Guy" remained at #1 for two weeks.
+"My Guy" had remained #1 for two weeks.
 Who had the next #1?
 The Beatles, of course: "Love Me Do."